mykeels/Outsorcery/README.md

 Introduction
 ------------
 Outsorcery is an open-source library for adding [distributed computing](http://en.wikipedia.org/wiki/Distributed_computing) capabilities to your software.
-It is scaleable, customisable and completely asynchronous.
+It is scalable, customisable and completely asynchronous.
 While many distributed computing solutions expose the consuming code to the details of work distribution and messaging, Outsorcery has been built from the ground up to be used in the exact same way as a local async method call.

 Getting Started
 ---------------